akka/akka/akka-docs/rst/scala/persistence.rst

 have not been confirmed within a configurable timeout.

-The state of the sending actor, including which messages have been sent that have not been confirmed by the recepient must be persistent so that it can survive a crash of the sending actor or JVM.
+The state of the sending actor, including which messages have been sent that have not been confirmed by the recipient must be persistent so that it can survive a crash of the sending actor or JVM.
 The ``AtLeastOnceDelivery`` trait does not persist anything by itself.
 It is your responsibility to persist the intent that a message is sent and that a confirmation has been received.